moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 I know this document is supposed to be about my accomplishments but I think it is important to note the people that contributed to the success of the above mentioned activities.
-Thanks to my amazing 22 mentees for all of their amazing work and support, the MAE staff for handling my deficiencies, to all my collaborators, and to my mentors and supporters.
+Thanks to my amazing 22 mentees for all of their hard work and support, the MAE staff for handling my idiosyncrasies and being very helpful on getting things done, to all my collaborators, and to my mentors and supporters.